 Similar to being proactive, conducting a risk assessment allows you to be accountable when things go wrong.
 Rather than scrambling to try to explain why something suddenly went wrong to a stakeholder, you can easily say, “As we discussed, xsituation happened.
 Luckily, we have a plan in place to deal with this exact scenario.”

-It doesn’t matter how bad the risk might be, if you have a plan to address the risk you’re showing your stakeholders that you are prepared and care about positive outcomes.
+It doesn’t matter how bad the risk may be - if you have a plan to address it then you’re showing your stakeholders that you are prepared and care about positive outcomes.

 Transparency